 I made pizza the night I made it, then used what was left in this dish.

-By the way, if you’ve got a glut of zucchini and/or eggplant, you can bread and fry then freeze the slices to make this later.
+By the way, if you’ve got a glut of zucchini and/or eggplant, you can bread and fry then flash freeze the slices to make this later.

 I’m not giving quantities here for the eggplant or zucchini Parmesan because you can adjust according to how many vegetables you have and how many you’re feeding.
 Leftovers are GREAT for lunch though!
 And as I mentioned, if you have leftover fried slices, just flash freeze them so you can grab them again later.